System Restore Windows 10 from boot when error arises

 ★ Create a bootable media in case your computer can’t boot

 If you’ve encountered serious errors that caused PC failure in booting, you must know how frustrated it was.
 So why not create a bootable media just in case?
 It will be a big help when your computer suddenly goes down.
 And just like boot recovery in Windows 10, you can restore to earlier system image from boot under WinPE.

 1. Install and launch AOMEI Backupper Standard, click Tools at the left panel and choose Create Bootable Media.

 2. Choose the second disc type Windows PE for its flexibility and convenient operations.
+The created disc supports both legacy/MBR and UEFI/GPT.
 Click Next to continue.